End of Semester Best Practices

 If you find a similar request add your support by clicking on the Me Too! button.

 If you cannot find your request, start a new discussion.
 Be sure to include a clear description of your request.

 Note: You will be prompted to log-in to Canvas to complete this process.

 Feature Request Guidelines.

 CanvasLIVE is a free webinar series designed to give Canvas users additional training and an opportunity to share their knowledge with the community.
 Each session includes a brief tutorial on a Canvas tool or feature, focused demonstration, and a short Q&A with Canvas experts.

 Webinars are open to everyone.
-Click here to see all upcoming CanvasLIVE sessions.
+Review all upcoming and archived CanvasLIVE sessions.

 2nd Annual Canvas Conversations January 31st